October 3, 2023Review Recipe

-- Place raspberries in a mixing bowl and add in sugar.
+- Place raspberries in a mixing bowl and add the sugar.
 Stir until well combined.

 - Stir in lemon juice and vanilla and let sit for 10 minutes.

-- While the raspberries are resting, prepare pectin.
+- While the raspberry mixture is resting, prepare pectin.

 - Combine pectin and water in a small pan and whisk together over medium-high heat.
 Bring to a boil, while stirring frequently.